 While the modular Macintosh II offered an optional color screen in 1987, the Macintosh Color Classic finally fulfilled the product line’s promise.

 “In many ways, the Color Classic is the compact Mac everyone’s been waiting for since, well, since 1984,” said MacUser magazine in April 1993.

 The Color Classic got even better six months later when Apple introduced the Color Classic II.
 This proved frustrating for early adopters, but good for the rest of us.

 The Mac Color Classic II doubled the CPU speed and RAM capacity of the original, making it a far beefier machine.
 That meant it would last longer before you would need to break out your upgrade tools.

-Sadly, this great sequel never went up for sale in the United States.
-However, if you fancy picking up a Color Classic today, this is the one to get your hands on if you can.
+Sadly, this great sequel never went on sale in the United States.
+However, if you fancy picking up a Color Classic today, this is the one to look for.

 Do you remember the Macintosh Color Classic?
 Leave your comments and recollections below.